Avalanche Safety Buying Guide

 Most shovels are aluminum which is relatively lightweight and cuts through the snow easily.
 Plastic shovels can sometimes be lighter, but are more prone to deflection and cracking.
 If you are trying to go lightweight, make sure the shovel can still perform like it needs to in emergency situations.

 Many shovels have multiple functions now.
 Some will offer an axe function, allowing you to chop up harder snow to dig through it quicker.
 Some shovels also come with a stowed snow saw.
-This saves you space in your pack and keeps it at the ready.
+This saves you space in your pack and keeps you at the ready.

 Probes are a very basic piece of equipment, yet they can be crucial to performing a rescue in time.
 These are some of the things to consider when purchasing a probe.

 Probes come in a range of lengths with 2.40m and 2.80m being the most common.
-For New Zealand, a 2.40m probe can usually suffice.
+For New Zealand, a 2.40m probe can often suffice.
 Our snowfall totals are far less than some places causing the depth of a buried victim to be relatively lower.
 If you are touring overseas in places with high snowfall, a 2.80m is necessary in order to reach deeper burials.

 Most probes are made from aluminum.
 It has a great weight to strength ratio without being too costly.
 If you are looking to save a bit of weight consider a carbon probe.
 These are offered in all lengths and typically are a bit lighter.